EmelieMarkkanen/make-it-sew/README.md

 ### Manual testing

+The Make it Sew website have been continualy tested manually troughout development and followed up with testing through Lighthouse, W3C and PEP8.

 ### Browser test

 Make it Sew have been tested in Chrome, Edge and Firefox with no errors found in functionality.